Image: Brooke O’Harra giving notes to Room for Cream performers at the club at La Mama E.T.C April 2008. Photo: Nina Hoffmann

 “It’s personal.” is the third study in Brooke O’Harra’s ongoing project “I am Bleeding All Over the Place.”
-This study invites other directors who have had a profound effect on O’Harra’s practice to work with the project texts or comment on her direction of participating actors.
+This study invites another director (John Jesurun) who has had a profound effect on O’Harra’s practice to work with the project texts (written by Kristen Kosmas, Erin Courtney, and Heidi Schreck) or comment on her direction of participating actors (who include Becca Blackwell, Will Davis, and Laryssa Husiak).
 The study assumes the form of a public encounter.

 O’Harra’s “I am Bleeding All Over the Place…” is a protracted performance in the form of a series of studies on directing.
 The New Museum presents the first three of nine studies that comprise this two-year project.
 Each iteration takes a variety of forms: Some will be clearly scripted, scored, and rehearsed to perfection, while others will be developed or literally “written” in front of an audience.
 This examination of the director’s role through different encounters argues that bodies are never neutral.
 “I am Bleeding All Over the Place” proposes a kind of theater where each person operates as both reader and maker, and where the potency of a performance happens in the experiential, emotional, and phenomenological gaps produced by the encounter of bodies.